 Recognizing your mistakes as a manager is the first step

-1. Failing to provide frequent feedback is a common manager mistake
+1. Failing to provide frequent feedback

 2. Not listening to employee feedback

-4. Micro-managing is a big manager mistake
+4. Micro-managing your team is a big no-no

 7. Forgetting to view employees as people